 “Our ideals are very often suggestions,” he continues.
 Rarely do we pursue what our imagination puts forth.
 Yet still we demand that life have significance.
 Groups are perfect vehicles for this: shared meaning satisfies through consensus.
 Yet this explanation does not satisfy Watts.
 How would group consensus provide a context for ultimate meaning rather than simply be the manifestation of biological, tribal impulses?

 Could the landscape of reality simply be the satisfaction of biological urges?
 This too seems insufficient, for those urges must point to something else — another beyond.
 The perpetuation of life is a futuristic endeavor.
 Does that imply we must reduce biological processes to “nothing but going on towards going on towards going on?”

 Watts contemplates theism.
 If meaning is finally derived from the relationship between God and human, what is this love driving toward?
 Can it ultimately satisfy?
-I've often heard it claimed that love is everything.
+I’ve often heard it claimed that love is everything.
 Yet what meaning does this love hold?
-If you can't explain it, but default to the usual response — you just have to feel it — that is a physiological explanation.
+If you can’t explain it, but default to the usual response — you just have to feel it — that is a physiological explanation.
 While indeed physiology produces philosophy, it lacks in communication.
-If we want to point at something as meaningful, we can't rely on others will simply feeling what we feel.
+If we want to point at something as meaningful, we can’t rely on others to simply feel what we feel.